 The full recipe is below, but here is a quick overview of each ingredient.
 Here is what you will need to make tartar sauce from scratch:

-Mayonnaise provides a creamy base.
+• Mayonnaise provides our creamy base.
 You can use store-bought mayo or for the best tartar sauce, try making your own mayonnaise.

-Just a few seconds of stirring turns the sauce into a creamy and delicious mixture.
+Once you have all your ingredients in a bowl, you’ll stir them until well combined.
+Just a few seconds of stirring turns the sauce into a creamy and delicious sauce.

 For the best tartar sauce, refrigerate it for at least 30 minutes.
 It gets better and better overtime.